 JOHN: I think I need to tell that story, I told John Piper.
 He was talking about suffering, and we suffer a lot of ways in ministry.
 I’ve never been persecuted physically.
 I’ve been threatened.
 This is a tangent, but for a few months, I was doing a series, you guys remember, on demons?
 Remember that?
 And for…this was back a few months, we were going through Luke.
 And it seemed like we were just being assaulted by really bizarre people.
 Some of them with weapons?
 I’m talking about a few months ago.

 AL: Was that the time the fellow came in your office…

-JOHN: Yeah, I walked in my office and this guy’s in there with a sphere and I don’t know how he gets through three sets of double doors.
+JOHN: Yeah, I walked in my office and this guy’s in there with a spear and I don’t know how he gets through three sets of double doors.
 You know, I’m guarded like, you know, an important person with these security people.
-And so this guy’s in there, he’s got a sphere and it’s a threatening situation.
+And so this guy’s in there, he’s got a spear and it’s a threatening situation.
 And I’ve got people come attacking me and they’ve had to have them arrested and carried…taken out of here with handcuffs.

 JOHN: He said to me, he said…he had gym shorts and…

 JOHN: Sunday morning.